Eviction Procedure – Property Owner’s Guide

 Notice to Plaintiffs:

-Please be advised that pursuant to Cook County Circuit Court General Order 13-07, the recent adverse weather conditions have caused delays in the enforcement of Forcible Entry and Detainer Orders for Possession.
-This delay may cause your Order for Possession to expire prior to being executed by the Cook County Sheriff’s Office.
-Please review and comply with 735 ILCS 5/9-117 to ensure that all Orders of Possession remain enforceable.
+Please be advised that pursuant to Cook County Circuit Court General Orders and health concerns resulting from the spread of coronavirus (COVID-19) enforcement of residential Eviction Orders have been suspended as of March 14, 2020.
+Please keep in mind that this suspension of enforcement may cause your Eviction Order to expire prior to being executed by the Cook County Sheriff’s Office.
+Please review and comply with 735 ILCS 5/9-117 or if applicable, Cook County Circuit Court orders to ensure that all Eviction Orders remain enforceable.

 Filing with the Sheriff

 • All orders must be filed at the Sheriff’s Eviction Office in room 701 of the Richard J. Daley Center.

 • There is a non-refundable filing fee of $60.50 which must be paid in the form of a check, money order or cashier’s check.